h2oai/h2ogpt/README.md

 ```
 then go to your browser by visiting [http://127.0.0.1:7860](http://127.0.0.1:7860) or [http://localhost:7860](http://localhost:7860).

-For full instructions (required for GPU inference) visit:
+For full instructions (required for GPU inference if not using windows installer or docker) visit:

 * [Linux](docs/README_LINUX.md)
 * [MACOS](docs/README_MACOS.md)